mayhashah7/mlops-sample-templates/README.md

 ## run-pipeline.yml

-This template kicks off the training job that you would fill in the details for within `train.yml`
+This template kicks off the training job that you would fill in the details for within `train.yml`.
+The training pipeline can be expanded to include a data import step and an evaluation step.
+To run this step we would pass in our `pipeline_file` path and an experiment name.
+Our training job will also update the `run_id` variable